 Knowing the timeframe that you can cope with in these decluttering sessions is crucial to your success.
 Reflect on your past attempts at decluttering and organising.
 How many minutes passed before you got tired?
 When did you find that your eyes glazed over?
 When do you start shuffling papers instead of deciding on what you’re doing with them?
 Set a time limit at least 10 minutes sooner than that feeling set in.
 Being aware of these tell-tale signs will help you set reasonable timeframes.
 Working within your limits will equal success.

 Not sure what your limit is?
 Start with 5 minutes and build up from there.

 Even if your window is 30 seconds, that’s one item dealt with.
 That’s still progress.
-With time and confidence you’ll be able to manage more.
-If your timeframe is short that ok.
+With time and confidence, you’ll be able to manage more.
+If your timeframe is short, that’s ok.
 You can do a few sessions a day – one in the morning, one at night.

 The Bigger Picture